edasdemirlab/edasdemirlab.github.io/_posts/2022-10-30-visiting-scholar-position-Buffalo.md

 share: true
 related: true
 show_date: true
-excerpt: "I am excited to share that I started a new position as visiting scholar at the Industrial and Systems Engineering Department of University at Buffalo."
+excerpt: "I am happy to share that I started a new position as visiting scholar at the Industrial and Systems Engineering Department of University at Buffalo."

 header:
   teaser: "/assets/images/postimages/newpositionub/ub-teaser.png"